GrifP/abolishing-the-university/README.md

 # Abolishing the University

-Should and can we work to abolish the university as it currently exists?
+Should we work to abolish the university as it currently exists?

 How can we create spaces for collective study?